How the PMP® Certification Helps Businesses Win Bigger Projects

 Increased Success Rates

 The best way to have a fruitful career as a project manager is to successfully complete projects.
-Earning your PMP certification gives you the skills and knowledge needed to ensure your projects are delivered on time, on budget, and with client approval.
+Earning the PMP certification gives you the skills and knowledge needed to ensure your projects are delivered on time, on budget, and with client approval.

-With PMP certifications, project managers are better able to run successful projects due to both the experience and skills they were required to demonstrate in order to earn the certification in the first place.
-While some of your peers who don’t have their certification may still run projects well, as a PMP holder, you have a strong foundation that will help you consistently deliver successful projects.
+With the PMP certification, project managers are better able to run successful projects due to both the experience and skills they were required to demonstrate in order to earn the certification in the first place.
+While some of your peers who don’t have their certification may still run projects well, as a PMP credential holder, you have a strong foundation that will help you consistently deliver successful projects.